Dear OUTA Members and followers

 Unlike e-Tolls – which is a new tax currently being challenged on its legality and practicality – the problem with a tax revolt is it requires the withholding of VAT, PAYE, Company Tax and a host of other taxes.
 These are not new taxes.
 Neither can they be challenged as to their legality.
 So the challenge becomes one of principle which on its own, evokes many different reactions from society.

 To pull it off would be a mammoth task, not an impossible one, but the practicality thereof would be an incredible challenge.
-Illegal as it would be, the call for a tax revolt of this nature it is one that is gaining popular support but will only be possible if Business Leadership SA (BLSA) and Business Unity SA (BUSA), supported by their big business members and other significant institutions, got behind the decision.
+Illegal as it would be, the call for a tax revolt of this nature it is one that is gaining popular support but will only be possible if Business Leadership SA (BLSA) and Business Unity SA (BUSA), supported by their big business supporters and other significant institutions, got behind the decision.

 There are other avenues to be taken and these will flow through the court, with a number of angles being contemplated by OUTA and other institutions.